OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/screener.md

 The default preset is `top_gainers.ini`.
 Use the commands `view` and `set` to select a new one.
 Modify individual parameters within the different presets to get more precision from a starting point.

-To create your own preset please use the following steps:
+:::note To create your own preset please use the following steps:

 1. Download the default preset as found [here](https://www.dropbox.com/s/xqdo5m87j1krh0h/stocks_screener_template.ini?dl=0).
 2. Place the `stocks_screener_template.ini` in the [OpenBBUserData](https://docs.openbb.co/terminal/guides/advanced/data) folder under `presets/stocks/screener`.